 Now that I have a team, we have a lot on our plates so it can be tricky to keep everything moving.
 It’s a lot of work, but I’ve come to just accept it and not let it get to me as much these days.

-What recommendation would you give to people that dream of traveling but never actually pull the trigger?
+What recommendation would you give to people who dream of traveling but never actually pull the trigger?

 There is no time like the present!
 Waiting until a retirement that isn’t guaranteed is a risk.
 Putting your dreams on the back burner is a risk.